 - Medical damages

 Insurance can also provide added benefits to a practice through peace of mind and expert assistance.
 Insurance providers can help you avoid the financial distress of lawsuits, and you can rest assured that you will have the support of skilled professionals if it’s needed.
 Often, they can also help you with licensing board complaints.

 Costs can vary based on several factors, such as the amount of coverage needed, your years of experience and the risk associated with your patients.
 For example, a therapist working with patients with violent tendencies is likely associated with more risk.

 Malpractice insurance does not cover liability from sexual misconduct or criminal acts.

 5. Stay up to Date

-Staying current on the newest laws and information about malpractice risks, license requirements and patient care will help prevent malpractice.
+Staying current on the newest laws and information about malpractice risks, license requirements and patient care will help prevent psychiatric malpractice.
 Research psychological associations in your state and consider becoming a member.
 As a member, you may also receive guidance on malpractice issues and the latest information about the assessment and treatment of patients at risk of suicide.

 6. Practice Risk Management

 Patient suicide or a suicide attempt is one of the most common causes of a malpractice lawsuit.
 Here are a few ways to reduce liability relating to patient suicide or suicide attempts: